How to find the ideal partner?

 The person you meet can't help that you had a negative experience with someone who had similar behavior.
 And the fact that the behavior is identical does not mean that it is the same!

 Everyone is unique, and you can't just compare people based on a few hours or days.
 Also, people change all the time, so it doesn't even make sense to compare.

 Besides, when it comes to a relationship after a date, you include the negative feelings and thoughts in the relationship.
 That is not pleasant for anyone.
 Certainly not for yourself.

 8. Do you have enough passion and zest for life?

 Some people don't know what they want in life and therefore live without much passion or zest for life.
 It is a pity because one of the most attractive qualities for both men and women is having and being able to express your passion.

 When we talk about something we have passion about, we know what we want to say and how we want to say it so that the other person can relate to it.
 Our eyes shine, our body is relaxed, we show lust for life, and that is contagious.

 Passion is often not something you get or suddenly arise.
 Developing passion takes time, focus, and deepening.
 Passion is something you care about a lot, that you would like to spend day and night on and that you can talk about endlessly.

 If you don't know what you want in life, you can ask for help from a life coach or a career coach.
 You can also read a lot of books on a variety of subjects.
 Not finding your passion is often due to a lack of knowledge about what there is to do and to experience in the world.

 Another aspect of not knowing what you want might be that you are focused on making money or being rewarded.
 Passion almost always has to do with something where you contribute to a greater whole than yourself.
-Reward is usually a consequence of an additional matter.
+A reward is usually a consequence of an additional matter.